Why Moon Modeler

 Moon Modeler is a strong fit when one or more of the following apply:

-• You work with MongoDB, Mongoose ODM, Amazon DocumentDB, or Azure Cosmos DB and need output you can actually run — not pseudocode to clean up.
+- You work with MongoDB, Mongoose ODM, Amazon DocumentDB, or Azure Cosmos DB and need runnable output — not pseudocode.

-• You want your schema files stored locally, under your control, with no cloud platform in the middle.
+- You want schema files stored locally, with no cloud platform in the middle.

-• You prefer a one-time purchase over a recurring subscription.
+- You prefer a one-time purchase over a subscription.

-• JSON Schema validators or Mongoose model definitions are deliverables in your workflow.
+- JSON Schema validators or Mongoose models are deliverables in your workflow.

-• You want to produce HTML documentation or PDF diagram exports that live outside any vendor platform.
+- You want HTML documentation and PDF exports that live outside any vendor platform.

 Is Moon Modeler a cloud or SaaS product?